Living With Post Traumatic Stress

 My brain knows I am in a safe place now, but my body is hard wired to go into defense/panic mode when exposed to the smallest trigger.
 It's awful.
 I can't control it, but my heart starts pounding and I feel a sinking sensation in my gut, and I know I've lost control.

 I'm a functioning human being with a job, but that's really all I can manage these days.
 I haven't pursued any hobbies, and I've found it really hard to put myself out there and make friends here.
 Most nights are spent in my apartment, my safe space, watching television.

 It’s hard not to be my best self right now.
 I’m in Hong Kong, where everyone works hard and plays hard and manages to be fashionable, fit, cultured, and intelligent at the same time.
 And I’m sitting home listening to folk music, reading books, and doing Pilates, because that’s really all I can handle.

 I think recovery is going to be a slow process, but like I said, I'm in therapy and making a real effort to socialize more.
-The friends I've made here have been really supportive, as well as my boyfriend and my family and my close friends elsewhere.
+The friends I've made here have been really supportive, as well as my my family and my close friends elsewhere.
 It's good to have that support even though I am far away from my loved ones right now.
 So... big thanks, guys.
 Love you all.